hema4036/Power-Chrono/README.md

         2. D.Offtime

-6.If user is selected the option 3,control goed back to Main (Display current Date & Time on LCD).
+6.If user is selected the option 3,control goes back to Main (Display current Date & Time on LCD).

 7.When ON time is set,Alarm Symbol Displayed,alarm symbol appears like mobile alarm.